cherroh/CrkHungerGames/README.md

 Steps 1 through 3 only need to be performed once.
 Repeat steps 4 through 6 every time you want to run and end the project locally.
 1. Open your terminal and navigate to the folder where you want to download the project
-2. Clone the repository by running this command: `git clone https://github.com/cherroh/CrkHungerGames-Professional.git`
+2. Clone the repository by running this command: `git clone https://github.com/cherroh/CrkHungerGames.git`
 3. To install required dependencies, navigate to the project folder in your terminal and run `npm install`
 4. To start the development server, run `npm run dev`
-5. Press 'o' and hit Enter to open the project in your browser.
-If you need help with Vite, press 'h' and hit Enter.
+5. Click the IP link to open the project in your browser
-6. Press 'q' and hit Enter to stop the project.
+6. Close the browser tab and do "Ctrl + c" in the terminal to terminate the project

 # How the simulator works
 This website simulates the Hunger Games, where 24 tributes fight, and the last one standing wins.
 Tributes are frequently randomly chosen to engage in randomized events, such as duels, with most of these events playing a key role in determining the winner.
 The tribute's health stat determines how many hits the tribute can take before being eliminated.
 The tribute's attack stat determines how much damage they do to other tributes.